Malta corridor into the US

 The company is real.
 The licensing is genuine.
 MFSA, MGA, MiFID passport, or an equivalent European credential is in hand.
 Revenue across the EU is solid.
 The operator opens a US channel.
 US lead volume comes in.
 US close rates do not follow.
 American buyers drop out between the second and third conversation.

 American buyers evaluate fast on signals.
 Domicile signals.
 Category-anchor signals.
 Regulatory-framing signals.
 Malta domicile triggers an assumption the American buyer carries into every line of the website: "this is a tax structure."
-MGA or MFSA licensing reads as opaque rather than authoritative.
+MGA or MFSA licensing lands as opaque rather than authoritative.
 The credibility is real.
 The frame around it is wrong.

 A Malta domicile is not the problem.
 The problem is that the American buyer has already decided what your Malta domicile means before you explain it.
 House view on Malta entry